B4B0PaD/WP-Theme-Builder/README.md

 # WP Theme Builder

-This project is made to help wordpress developers in theme building.
+This boilerplate project is made to help wordpress developers in theme building.

+1. Launch the node watch
+2. Write your template code in the project folder
+3. View your fully optimized generated theme!

 =======================================================